Skip to main content

 Is the Bible True?
 Proving the credibility of the Word of God through archeology

 I firmly believe that the Bible is the eternal, infallible, inspired word of God.
 I don’t believe that there is a single error contained on any of its pages, and as a Christian, this is a matter of faith.
 The Bible claims to be the very words of God (II Timothy 3:16), so I believe that it is.
 But to say that I believe the Bible is true because the Bible says it is may sound like circular logic.
 This might seem like a politician saying that we can trust him because he has never lied to the people; it is ultimately still a matter of faith.
 And that is a good thing.
 Hebrews 11:6 tells us that it is impossible to please God if we don’t have faith, and Jesus Himself said to Thomas, “You believe in the Resurrection because you have seen me, but blessed are the ones that have not seen me and still believe (paraphrase of John 20:29).”
 So faith certainly plays a big role in our spiritual walk, but our faith only goes so far with an agnostic or a spiritual skeptic.
-What do we do when t
+What do we do when the

 Can We Be Americans And Christians?
 (Tony Campolo Exposed)